- Top-tier desktop and mobile experience

 - Moneyline wagers

-- Totals (team, quarters, halves, etc.)
+- Totals (over/unders for a game, teams, quarters, halves, etc.)

 - Props (player, team and scoring props)

-- Futures (such as who will win the Super Bowl or NBA championship for example)
+- Futures (such as who will win the Super Bowl or NBA championship, for example)

 - Live, in-game wagering